mberghouse/Particle-Tracking-Comparison/readme.txt

+THIS REPOSITORY IS NOT COMPLETE.
+AFTER I PUBLISH THIS WORK I WILL COMPLETE THE GITHUB PAGE with figures and data.

 This folder contains everything you need to test the performance of UNIL through comparative statistics with the ground truth simulation.

 OF_PT_sim_master2.m is the simulation file.
 If you'd like to play around with different simulations, you will need to import some velocity vector data (here I use OpenFOAM)